msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 ### SHRDC Custom Frappe Docker
-Apps included: Frappe, ERPNext, Metabase Integration Clone this repo and run `docker-compose up -d` to run all the docker containers
+Apps included: Frappe, ERPNext, Metabase Integration.
+Clone this repo and run `docker-compose up -d` to run all the docker containers

 ### Introduction